Embird Embroidery Software

 Fill

-The user can adjust various parameters of the fill object, including the stitch density at the beginning and end of the object and effects such as wave or circular fill.
-Fill objects can also be filled with automatic column (satin) stitches.
-The fill object can be followed by a Carving object.
+Users can adjust various parameters of the fill object, including stitch density at the start and end points and effects such as wave or circular fills.
+Fill objects can also be populated with automatic column (satin) stitches.
+A fill object can be followed by a Carving object.

 Carving Stitches

 The Fill object with holes (left) and carved lines (right).
-An object with a single fill can have multiple holes and/or carvings Plain fill vs. auto column
+An object with a single fill can contain multiple holes and/or carvings.

 Gradient density stitches